DavidDragonsage/FooocusPlus/readme.md

 3. Next, extract the _python_embedded_ library archive into the FooocusPlus folder.

-4. Lastly, extract the _Support Pack_ to the FooocusPlus folder.
+4. Next, extract the _Support Pack_ to the FooocusPlus folder.
 These files will be added to the UserDir\models subfolder.

+5. If you decided to download the _Tiny Pack_ or _Schnell Pack_, extract them to the FooocusPlus folder.
+Their contents will be added to the UserDir\models subfolder.

-5. Now double-click on the _run_FooocusPlus.bat_ file to load FooocusPlus for the first time.
+6. Now double-click on the _run_FooocusPlus.bat_ file to load FooocusPlus for the first time.
 It will download some additional components automatically on the first run.

 Language and optional preset startup files are available in the FooocusPlus\UserDir\batch_startups folder.
 Please copy whatever you need to the FooocusPlus folder before using them.